 1. We’ve set a public goal, complementing our broader 2018 Black, Asian and Minority Ethnic target, to specifically increase Black representation in senior roles from 0.6% at senior grades to at least 3% by 2025, to align with the overall UK labour market.

-2. Our Race Advisory Panel, made up of 23 colleagues of Black, Asian and Minority Ethnic heritage, has been established for the past twelve months to influence and inform our ongoing diversity strategy and ensure we are making the right progress.
+2. Our Race Advisory Panel, made up of 23 colleagues of Black, Asian and Minority Ethnic heritage, continues to influence and inform our ongoing diversity strategy and ensure we are making the right progress.

-3. We’re working in partnership with external experts to develop a Race Education programme and have already delivered a series of sessions, for our senior leaders and line managers to learn about the challenges faced by Black communities, and to equip them to have honest conversations with their teams about race and ethnicity.
+3. We’re working in partnership with external experts to deliver a Race Education programme, and have already delivered a series of sessions for our people teams, senior leaders and line managers.
+Participants learn about the challenges faced by Black, Asian and Minority Ethnic communities and are better equipped to have honest conversations with their teams about race and ethnicity.

 6. We ensure diversity on all our senior executive recruitment shortlists with a Black, Asian and Minority Ethnic candidate.
 We’ve trained recruiters, hiring managers and third-party suppliers to ensure they understand our expectations and have the tools to hire inclusively.

 7. We’re nurturing our talented Black colleagues by creating specific development and sponsorship programmes for both middle management and senior grades, so that we can help break the ceiling for senior role models.

 8. We're taking our work beyond our own organisation to help address challenges faced by Black communities, beginning with establishing the Black Business Advisory Committee and working in partnership with Foundervine and the Black Business Network.